 In general, the types of domestic violence experienced by LGBT people tend to be the same as those experienced by heterosexuals.
 Typical patterns of abuse for all couples may include:

-However, same-sex domestic violence can also take somewhat different forms than domestic abuse among heterosexual couples.
+However, domestic violence in a same-sex relationship can also take somewhat different forms than domestic abuse among heterosexual couples.
 For example, an abusive partner may threaten to "out" the victim to work colleagues, friends, or family as an LGBT person.
-Moreover, victims of same-sex domestic violence may be more likely to fight back against their aggressors, which could lead law enforcement to believe that the violence was "among equals" and overlook the power imbalance that if often inherent in abusive relationships.
+Moreover, victims of domestic violence in homosexual relationships may be more likely to fight back against their aggressors, which could lead law enforcement to believe that the violence was "among equals" and overlook the power imbalance that if often inherent in abusive relationships.

 Domestic Violence Laws